11 Easy Steps to Install a Solar Tube

 So, from the bottom assembly, insert the lenses until they rest articulately with the base.
 The clear part of the diffuser has to face down.

 Some diffusers require to be fastened with screws, while others are rotated clockwise.
-Yet, a handful of them has male-female lugs which join seamlessly when you twist them.
+Yet, a handful of them have male-female lugs that join seamlessly when you twist them.
 Check with your user’s guide for the specific method your model requires.

 11. Test your solar tube and correct any defects